dbroeglin/nagios_check/README.md

 If the check method lasts more than 10 seconds, it times out and the returned value is UNKNOWN.

-The text passed to `store_message` will be displayed next to the check status in the Nagios web interface and can be included in notifcation mails to provide some context in a human readable format.
+Calling `store_message` is optional.
+However, the text passed to `store_message` will be displayed next to the check status in the Nagios web interface and can be included in notification mails to provide some context in a human readable format.

 If the only metric we are interested is the time it takes to execute the check, an alternative shorter way of writting the above would be: